Rural Teaching Academy

 - utilise the expertise and knowledge within cluster schools and universities to support pre service teachers learning and enhance the learning of students within the clusters.

 - provide the opportunity for research

-The Rural Teaching Academy engages pre-service teachers in an authentic and immersive experience that allows them a “real-life” opportunity to put theory into practice.
-It offers substantial benefits to professional development, day-to-day practice, networking and communities for all the partners involved.
+The Rural Teaching Academy engages pre-service teachers in an authentic and immersive experience, allowing them a “real-life” opportunity to put theory into practice.
+It offers substantial benefits to professional development, day-to-day practice, networking and communities, for all the partners involved.